 data.head()

-For each personality trait, certain questions are asked, and participants have to choose between 1 to 5.
-The scale was labeled between 1=Disagree, 3=Neutral, 5=Agree.
-Here EST corresponds to the Extroversion trait, AGR corresponds to Agreeable Personality, etc.
+Specific questions are asked for each personality trait, and participants must choose between 1 and 5.
+The scale was labeled between 1 = Disagree, 3 = Neutral, and 5 = Agree.
+Here EST corresponds to the Extroversion trait, AGR corresponds to the Agreeable Personality, etc.

 Let’s look into how questions for each personality trait are distributed.
 Here we are showing the frequency distribution of questions for Extroversion and Conscientious Personality.